lidofinance/dual-governance/docs/specification.md

 )
 ```

-Transits the `Escrow` instance from the `SignallingEscrow` state to the `RageQuitEscrow` state.
+Irreversibly transitions the `Escrow` instance from the `SignallingEscrow` state to the `RageQuitEscrow` state.
 Following this transition, locked funds become unwithdrawable and are accessible to users only as plain ETH after the completion of the full `RageQuit` process, including the `RageQuitExtensionPeriod` and `RageQuitEthWithdrawalsDelay` stages.

 #### Preconditions